playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 ## The adopted community solution

-With higher-ordered components, you're able to avoid requiring your users to have `super` calls across their codebase and instead recieve arguments from the base class as `props` to the extending class:
+With higher-ordered components, you're able to avoid requiring your users to have `super` calls across their codebase and instead receive arguments from the base class as `props` to the extending class:

 ```jsx
 const withWindowSize = (WrappedComponent) => {